What is hepatitis?

 As the disease progresses, hepatitis C can cause liver damage.
 In many cases, there are no symptoms until liver problems develop.
 If symptoms of liver problems do appear, they may include:

 - jaundice (yellowing of the skin and the whites of the eyes)

 - low-grade fever (fever up to 102°F)

 Hepatitis C is caused by infection with the hepatitis C virus.
 The virus is spread from person to person through contact with blood.
 People who use intravenous (IV) drugs can get hepatitis C when they share needles with someone who has the virus.
-Health care workers (such as nurses, lab technicians, and doctors) are often exposed to hepatitis C. They can become infected if they are accidentally stuck with a needle that was used on an infected patient.
+Health care workers (such as nurses, lab technicians, and doctors) can be exposed to hepatitis C. They can become infected if they are accidentally stuck with a needle that was used on an infected patient.
 You are also at a higher risk if you got a blood transfusion or an organ transplant before 1992.
 (Improvements in blood-screening technology were made in 1992.)